 This fantastically contemporary space offers a wonderful atmosphere with a great central location.
 CUT at 45 Park Lane is situated in the heart of the hotel and offers dreamy views of Hyde Park.
 The interior is a blend of raw woods and contemporary design.
 Its decor also boasts with quite a few of Damien Hirst’s Diamond Dust Psalms series on display.

-The atmosphere here is top-notch and we can honestly say that CUT at 45 Park Lane offers the best steaks in the whole of London.
+The atmosphere here is top-notch and we can honestly say that CUT at 45 Park Lane offers some of the best steaks in the whole of London.
 The restaurant offers the finest selection of Wagyu beef available in the capital and each cut is expertly seared to perfection.

 85 Piccadilly, London W1J 7NB

 If you are looking for a completely immersive culinary experience, then Hide in Mayfair is the place for you.
 Headed up by Michelin-starred chef Ollie Dabbous together with Hedonism Wines, this is where food meets art.
 Situated in Piccadilly, overlooking Green Park, the space boasts an extravagant usage of natural light.
 The interior is a unique blend of natural and sculpted – a harmonious space where nature and man are seamlessly intertwined.